-If you have a student loan and you feel constantly overwhelmed trying to keep up with your payments, then this blog is for you.
+If you have student loans and you feel constantly overwhelmed trying to keep up with your payments, then this blog is for you.
 In this article, we explore how your student loans can be included in a Consumer Proposal.

 Types of educational loans